Background

 Small and arbitrary differences in eligibility criteria should be eliminated.
 A single application form and access point for applicants should be created.
 Program staff should be trained about the availability of other resources available to applicants.

-Older Medicaid beneficiaries not residing in institutional settings should be automatically enrolled in Supplemental Nutrition Assistance Program (SNAP) if they meet the criteria (see also Medicaid).
+Older Medicaid beneficiaries not residing in institutional settings should be automatically enrolled in Supplemental Nutrition Assistance Program (SNAP) if they meet the criteria.

 As states modernize their computer systems, they should integrate government benefit programs.
-Information should be shared across benefit program databases.
+Information should be shared across benefit program databases while ensuring data privacy and security.

 Eligible beneficiaries should be automatically recertified to prevent loss of benefits.
 This should be done using data from other government benefit programs when feasible.